helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>There's a void of leadership in a lot of Washington.</h3 quote>
+<h3 quote align='center'>These are tough times and under this Tory-led government many people in Manchester are suffering and getting left behind.</h3 quote>

 ---